sudo-nick16/Smark/README.md

 #### Smark

-Smark is the best bookmarking tool you'll ever use.
+Smark is the best bookmarking tool you'll ever use. (it could've been this but i settled for less.)

-Features:
-- Fast navigation to bookmarks using keyboard shortcuts.
-- Would probably never have to use ur mouse. (i don't like using mouse)
+It's dogshit at this point.
+My indecision ruined this proj.